toliaqat/xenon-wiki/leaderElectionAndReplicationDesignPage.md

 ### CAP Spectrum using Service Options

-DCP provides three levels of consistency+availability, expressed through the combination of Capabilities, **per service instance**.
+Xenon provides three levels of consistency+availability, expressed through the combination of Capabilities, **per service instance**.

 #### Level 1 ServiceOption.REPLICATION

 No consistency  guarantees, highest  availability.
 Updates to  a service instance are applied  on the node they are received  and then replicated to peers if the update is  validated and locally committed.
-DCP will not wait for peers to respond before completing request to client.
+Xenon will not wait for peers to respond before completing request to client.

 #### Level 2 ServiceOption.REPLICATION + ServiceOption.OWNER_SELECTION